annmaryvinod/Blog/README.md

        * outer : dynamic
        * inner : object

  2. Inline is added as object.

+* Events

+   1. click :

+   * function is created initially
+   * reference is given at the desired place in {}
+   * never invoke the function inside the {} using ()
+   * all we need is reference to the function
+   * if invoked already, the output is seen before the event.